 Bi-weekly pool water samples are collected from our pool by an external company who transport them in a refrigerated container to a laboratory for microbiological testing.
 PWTAG specify this testing must happen monthly, however, due to the nature of our client base, we undertake to test bi-weekly throughout the year.
 All our water testing results are recorded and retained for two years.

 And there it is – a brief insight into how hard we work to provide you with a beautiful, clean pool!

 Thank you for swimming with us.

 Footnote: As well as producing swimming pool quality standards publications, PWTAG accredits the Swimming Pool Technical Operator course.
-Generally, swimming pool operators employ at least one, maybe two, qualified technicians, but Calmababy are proud to confirm we have five staff members who have successfully achieved the qualification.
+Generally, swimming pool operators employ at least one, maybe two, qualified technicians, but Calmababy are proud to confirm we have four staff members who have successfully achieved the qualification.